Oil tops $110, equities sink on rising Ukraine war fears

 The measures have injected a huge amount of uncertainty into markets with supplies of crucial commodities including metals and grains soaring.
 The price of global staple wheat is sitting at a 14-year high -- having risen 30 percent in the past month.

 But the main source of unease on trading floors is crude, which has rocketed since Russia began preparing to invade.
-On Wednesday Brent topped $110 for the first time since 2014, while WTI moved closer to that figure.
+On Wednesday Brent topped $110 for the first time since 2014 and WTI followed suit hours later.

 Incoming sanctions have fuelled worries that exports will be cut off from Russia, the world's third-biggest producer of the commodity.